the

 Eating

-was my favorite thing back then ... the only thing I was good for.
+was my favorite thing back then in the nursing home ... the only thing I was good for.
 I craved hot cereal and seconds

 ineptly with

-a few regular chums, someone always delivered medication
+a few regular chums, medications were cheerfully delivered in-person.
+Nursing interns periodically

 lifted me out my wheelchair to change my dirty diapers

 and towel-bathe me.
-I was so out of it.
+I was so out of it, I couldn't offer a better way then.

 Things

-progressed pedantically over five months' time.
+progressed tediously over five months' time (summer 1999).
 I learned new dimensions

-of patience as I slowly regained more memory bytes.
-I hated all of it, where I'd wound up, but had no other choice.
+of patience as I slowly regained more memory bytes and cognitive synapses.
+I hated all of it - how I let this happen, where I'd wound up, all my losses, very few options.

 everything in sight, helping other 'inmates', earning the staff's trust